NateKulton/code_wars/exercises/codeWarsNotes.md

 So we are given an array with at least 4 positive numbers and float point numbers, and I need to add the two lowest numbers in the array together and return that value.
 Look to my psuedocode for seeing how I did this one.

+clockWork.js Notes:

+So I need to calculate the amount of time since midnight in milliseconds.
+They have aleady done some of the math for me.
+So I just need to add it to the function.
+This one was very tough for me, but I learned a lot from it.
+Like how I should have just converted them all into seconds and then added those all together and then converted that into miliseconds so in that way I wouldn't have to worry about if my math was right or wrong, and if I was checking the passed in arguments right or not.
+But my biggest take away was that sometimes problems feel to hard to do, but if you just take your time and look through and you can do it.

+cockroach.js Notes:

+On this lesson I need to convert kilometers per hour to centimeters per hour.
+So I did mostly well I just struggled a bit because of the endless noise from the deck guys so it made it hard to think deeply about the problem.
+But after some time I realized that I had the math backwards and that was my problem lol